 If you fancy something to eat while you’re in the gardens, there’s a cafe which serves some excellent food, although it is a bit pricey!

-While there’s not much to do in the gardens apart from look around, it’s a lovely place to go for a stroll and a great place to get away from the buzz of the city!
+While there’s not much to do in the gardens apart from looking around, it’s a lovely place to go for a stroll and a great place to get away from the buzz of the city!
 The Botanic Gardens are somewhere you can’t miss when you visit Adelaide!

 2. Adelaide Zoo